lammps/lammps/doc/src/Fortran.rst

    correct data type to point to said data (typically INTEGER(c_int), INTEGER(c_int64_t), or REAL(c_double)) and have appropriate rank.
-   The pointer being associated with LAMMPS data is type- and rank-checked at run-time. want via an overloaded assignment operator.
+   The pointer being associated with LAMMPS data is type- and rank-checked at run-time want via an overloaded assignment operator.
 For example,

    .. code-block:: fortran